KaiVandivier/ascend-mda-report/README.md

 A few reusable functions are in the template for custom logic that you might want to apply the cells:

-- Helper functions `sumOf()` and `greatestOf()` may be useful for your custom logic.
-They take any number of arguments and will operate on the arguments that are numbers (i.e. `!isNaN`), so it's safe to pass them cell values that may be strings or numbers.

 ##### sumOf(...args)

 This function receives any number of arguments and returns the sum of any numbers that were passed in to the arguments.
 Because it filters out non-number inputs, it's safe to pass it values with an unknown type.
 Here is an example where the function sums up the values in known columns: